-The 2 Areas of Business Distributors Must Focus On If They Want to Win
+The Two Areas of Business Distributors Must Focus on If They Want to Win

-While it can’t be denied that recruiting qualified talent is no easy feat, millennials do get a bad rap.
-They’re accused of being lazy, self-serving and entitled.
-At a minimum, this viewpoint is misrepresentative.
-There’s always been tension between the way “things used to be” from the experience of more mature leaders and “how it is today” from the mindset of younger professionals.
-That hasn’t changed.
+It cannot be denied that recruiting qualified talent is no easy feat.
+There has always been tension between the way “things used to be” from the experience of more mature leaders and “how it is today” from the mindset of younger professionals.
+That has not changed.

 Distributors must revisit their recruitment strategies to reflect these questions.
 Training and education opportunities must remain at the top of this list.
-It doesn’t end there.
-Compensation packages alone aren’t enough to lure potential applicants; they want to work for a company that values work-life balance and prioritizes social responsibility.
-Like it or not, that’s the truth.
+It does not end there.
+Compensation packages alone are not enough to lure potential applicants; they want to work for a company that values work-life balance and prioritizes social responsibility.
+Like it or not, that is the truth.

 In terms of retaining top sales talent, there are additional considerations.
-Instead of throwing them to the wolves as was common in our day, build them a playbook.
+Instead of throwing them to the wolves as was common back in the day, build them a playbook.
 Consider each employee as part of the team and teach them the plays they need to win.
 Specialize your sales team.
-Give each player their own job, their own function on the field based on their experience and their ability.
-This will free up your most expensive workers to do the most valuable work at the greatest return.
-There’s no reason your top-performing salesperson should be doing inventory counts.
+Give each player their own job, their own unique set of responsibilities based on their experience and their ability.
+This will free up your most expensive talent to do the most valuable work at the greatest return.
+There is no reason your top-performing salesperson should be doing inventory counts.

 Using Technology and Data to Add Value

-Rather than throwing money at the latest and greatest software, invest in effective technology that can collect data that will help predict customer needs, anticipate market fluctuation and make better business decisions.
-Then attract and hire people with strategies designed for today, instead of relying on outdated practices rooted in the past.
+Rather than throwing money at the latest and greatest software, invest in effective technology that can collect data that will help predict customer needs, anticipate market fluctuation, and make better business decisions.